Akshay-Jhijhautia/Git_Linux/linux/linux.md

    ls -a -> shows hidden folders
-   ls -lh -> will also get the size of the file ls > text.txt -> instead of showing result on window, it will dump the result in text.txt file.
+   ls -lh -> will also get the size of the file ls > text.txt -> instead of showing result on window, it will dump the result in text.txt file. lsof -i:8000 -> gives the pid of the process running on port 8000, or any other desirable port.

 7. `rm <filename>` -> removes/deletes the file
    rmdir <folder name> -> deletes a folder only if folder is empty